 We had a sleep in and headed out to explore Funchal.

-We went up the cable car in Funchal (cost €11 one way) and the views going up looking across the city and sea was stunning.
+We went up the cable car in Funchal (costs €11 one way) and the views going up looking across the city and sea were stunning.

 We strolled around the area and then got a ride on the “toboggans” (cost €30 for 2 people).
 The “carros de cestos” are famous here and two men push the wood toboggans down the hills and use their boots as breaks.
 The 2km stretch was a really fun experience with great views along the way!

 Afterwards, we walked down to the city centre and visited the Mercado dos Lavradores which was colourful, vibrant and great to walk around.
-I bought a maracuja which was so delicious!
+Madeira is known for their exotic fruits like their small bananas, apple custards and maracuja.
+I bought a maracuja to eat as a snack which was so delicious!

-For lunch, we went to Restaurante Londres but this was the least favourite meal of the whole trip.
+For lunch, we went to Restaurante Londres but this was my least favourite meal of the whole trip.
 The bread and duck rice was good but the calamari was a huge disappointment.

 We strolled around and headed to The Ritz for our last drink.
 I tried the Madeira 15 year wine which was really nice.

 It was a really lovely trip to spend with Helena and meet and hang out with her two friends, Isabel and Catarina.